cloudfoundry/bosh-windows-stemcell-builder/create-manual-vsphere-stemcells.md

   - Download [lgpo.exe](https://msdnshared.blob.core.windows.net/media/2016/09/LGPOv2-PRE-RELEASE.zip) to the Windows VM you are provisioning and save `lgpo.exe` to `C:\Windows\lgpo.exe`
   - Run the following powershell command `Invoke-Sysprep -NewPassword <NEW_PASSWORD> -ProductKey <PRODUCT_KEY> -Owner <OWNER> -Organization <ORGANIZATION>`
-  - This will shutdown the machine
+  - This will power off the VM

 ## Step 5: Export image to OVA format